Undergrad New Rates 2021-22: students enrolled fall ’19 or after

 * All full-time undergraduate students (both residential and commuter) and all international students must be covered by an adequate health insurance policy.
 Those who are covered under an existing health insurance plan may waive the University sponsored student health insurance.
-To waive, submit proof of adequate coverage at: rwu.edu/go/insurance no later than February 1, 2021.
+To waive spring insurance only, submit proof of adequate coverage at: rwu.edu/go/insurance no later than February 1, 2022.

 - Withdrawal/Refund Policy

 - Multiple Sibling Tuition Discount

 - Payment of Charges & Registration for Courses

 - Tuition Insurance